Auto Dealer Fraud Lawyer: Is Odometer Tampering Illegal, and What Penalties Can It Lead To?

 Here’s what makes our approach different:

-- ✅ We know the tricks dealers use—and how to expose them
+- ✅ We know the tricks dealers use—including financing fraud, deceptive loan practices, and misrepresentation of extended warranties and add-on products—and how to expose them

 - ✅ We don’t get paid unless you win